-Edward Allen (University of Cambridge/Padova) – Remembering Memories: Stuart Woolf’s Primo Levi in 1961
+Edward Allen (University of Cambridge, University of Padua) – Remembering Memories: Stuart Woolf’s Primo Levi in 1961